Laurian/timedtext-vtt/README.md

 const vtt = generateVTT(blocks);

-// Or customize the VTT generation const vtt = generateVTT(blocks, {
-  karaoke: false, // Enable karaoke mode with timing for each word
-  minReadingSpeed: 20, // Minimum reading speed in characters per second
-  minLineDuration: 5/6 // Minimum duration for each line in seconds });
+// Or customize the VTT generation const vtt = generateVTT(blocks, false, // karaoke: mode with timing for each word 20, // Minimum reading speed in characters per second 5/6 // Minimum duration for each line in seconds
+);

 // The generated VTT can be used with HTML5 video elements const video = document.querySelector('video');